People use fast and flat simulation to reason about new games: Methods

 \paragraph{Intuitive Gamer reasoning module.}

 The Intuitive Gamer player module is queried as part of the game reasoning module.
-For each game $G$, $k$ game simulations are sampled, producing a set of $k$ outcomes $o \in {1, 0, -1}$ encoding whether the first player won ($1$), lost ($-1$), or the game ended in a draw ($0$).
+The Intuitive Gamer reasoning module nests player module-based simulations to compute a series of gameplay traces ($\{(s^0_0, s^0_1, ..., s^0_T), ..., (s^k_0, s^k_1, ..., s^k_{T'})\}$).
+These simulations involve self-play between the same player module type (with the exception of the funness reward for thinking computation, see below), where each agent is trying to make progress towards their own goal (which may be different, e.g., Player $1$ trying to make $4$ in a row only diagonally, while Player $2$ can win in any direction).
+From these simulations, a probabilistic judgment of the expected outcomes can be made.
+That is, for each game $G$, $k$ game simulations are sampled, producing a set of $k$ outcomes $o \in \{-1, 0, 1\}$ encoding whether the first player won ($1$), lost ($-1$), or the game ended in a draw ($0$).
 From these outcomes, we can compute a payoff of a game $G$:

 Our game reasoning module is constructed to represent the reasoning of any one participant.
 Therefore, we draw $k$ simulated matches for $N=20$ simulated participants (as each game has, generally, $20$ participant responses; see ``Analysis methods'' below for details on selecting $k$).